Liqwid-Labs/agora/docs/tech-design/safety-pool.md

 ## Preventing opting out of slashing

 If this is where we call it quits, then users will each be able to just opt-out of this slashing event.
-GT holders are individually incentivized to do so, because it means they don’t forfeit their assets.
+GT holders are individually incentivized to do so, because it means they don’t forfeit their own assets.
 Obviously, then, in order to make the safety pool work at all, we need to prevent this.

 ### Time-locking stakes

 A simple solution is time-locking stake withdrawal upon any interaction with it for a set amount of days.
 This ought to be long enough for a full proposal to go through, but not too long for it to become annoying for users of the staking pool.
 This presents a big drawback in general for all stakeholders as their assets are actually locked even though no slashing necessarily will ever happen.
 However, this is also a very simple solution for solving the opt-out problem.
-It should be something we can enable/disable after the fact, as well as in initial configuration.
+It should be something we can enable or disable after the fact, as well as in initial configuration.

 ### CIP-31 dependent central lock